-ARRANGEMENTS are being com-ARRANGEMENTS are being completed by networks, independent stations and big radio advertisers to support the annual Red Cross Roll Call.
+ARRANGEMENTS are being com-ARRANGEMENTS are being com-pleted by networks, independent stations and big radio advertisers to support the annual Red Cross Roll Call.
 Starting Nov.
 11 with a full-hour Red Cross Parade on NBC-Red, CBS and MBS, 10:30-11:30 p.m.
-(EST), on which several well beauty that the state of the stat eral well-known bands, theatre and radio stars will appear from both Hollywood and New York, the Roll Call drive will be supported from Nov.
+(EST), on which sevratio pink (BDT), on which sev-eral well-known bands, theatre and radio stars will appear from both Hollywood and New York, the Roll Call drive will be supported from Nov.
 12 to 25 by spot announce-ments and sketches on sponsored network programs.
 To about 250 independent stations the Red Cross will distribute, about Oct.
+23, two will distribute, about Oct.
 23, two quarter-hour recorded dramatic programs, each of which concludes with a short Roll Call appeal.
-Chapters are being notified to confer with local station managers on scheduling.
+Chapters are being notified to con-fer with local station managers on scheduling.